Cape Winelands Airport: History

+Redevelopment

 In 2021, South African billionaire Rob Hersov announced his intention to buy the airport and turn it into a secondary aviation hub for Cape Town, focusing on local flights.

-As of 2025, only 2 of the original 4 runways are still in use: 05/23 and 14/32.
-The old taxiways and other runways are no longer used, but are still visible from overhead.
-Planning for redevelopment into an international commercial airport is underway.

 In September 2025, the Managing Director of Cape Winelands Airport, Deon Cloete (former General Manager of Cape Town International Airport), stated that adding a second airport to an international city like Cape Town would increase global competitiveness.
 He further said that adding increased aviation capacity would provide for continued flights if one airport were to close temporarily.

 In October 2025, South Africa's largest real estate investment trust (REIT), Growthpoint Properties, became an investment, development, and managing partner of Cape Winelands Airport.
 Growthpoint made an initial, undisclosed investment in the project, and holds the right to future investments.

 Under the agreement, Growthpoint assumed long-term property and asset management responsibilities across the 450-ha aviation precinct’s logistics, commercial, and hospitality components (which excludes the terminal buildings), and has the right of first refusal to co-invest in future property developments.
 Furthermore, Growthpoint will oversee the development’s main contractor to ensure delivery of the project.

 For its part, the Cape Winelands Airport team will lead aviation strategy and master planning of the international aviation hub.

 In November 2025, it was reported that the airport had secured Environmental Authorization (EA) from the Western Cape Government.

+In December 2025, it was announced that WBHO, South Africa's largest construction company, had been selected to build Cape Winelands Airport.
+The airport's MD, Deon Cloete, stated that with the construction contractor having been selected, the project had reached a significant milestone, and could move into the detailed technical development and planning phase.
+Thus, Cloete said the airport's team would begin developing the specific designs and engineering frameworks required to move the project toward construction readiness.

+In May 2026, five appeal cases attempting to revoke the airport's Environmental Authorization were dismissed by the Western Cape Government.
+This followed a public participation process involving 1,500 registered interested parties.
+The beginning of construction of the airport is planned for late 2026 or early 2027.

+In June 2026, it was reported that the CWA's redevelopment was on track.
+The City of Cape Town Municipal Planning Tribunal had approved the site's rezoning, comprising approximately 350,000 sqm of total bulk, subject to an appeal process.
+CWA had also already been awarded Strategic Integrated Project (SIP) 17 status by Infrastructure South Africa.
+The status means that government is obliged prioritize the airport's approvals, licenses, authorizations, and exemptions, as per the Infrastructure Development Act of 2014.

+In July 2026, it was reported that the flight school at Cape Winelands Airport would move to the new Atlantic Aerodrome, located along the N7 freeway, near Kalbaskraal.
+The Aerodrome, scheduled to open in late September 2026, is a private airfield intended to serve as an aviation hub for small aircraft.
+It will offer chartered flights for small aircraft, up to and including light jets.